-1. Start a loyalty program
+1. Start a loyalty program.

 One of the classic ways to encourage repeat business is to start a loyalty program.
 You can get as complex as you want, but simple is usually the most effective.
 All you need to do is gather a customer’s information, give them a special account number or card, and then start rewarding them when they make a second purchase or reach a certain dollar limit.
 Not only do loyalty programs encourage repeat purchase behavior, but they also tend to increase the average transaction size.

-2. Offer personalized customer service
+2. Offer personalized customer service.

+These days, people are accustomed to being treated as nothing more than customers.
+You walk into your local big-box retail store, and nobody knows that you’ve been there 100 times before.
 Don’t treat your customers like this if you want their repeat business.
 The level of customer service you provide during a customer’s visit to your store will dictate their view of you.
+Another great method of personalizing service is sending personalized email marketing, which is targeting an email campaign to a specific subscriber based on the data that you already have about them.
 Personalized service with lots of attention goes a long way toward building positive rapport (and repeat business).

-3. Give out future-use coupons
+3. Give out future-use coupons.

 A lot of customers come to a particular store looking for one item.
 If they find that item, they purchase it and then don’t have much of a reason to return.
 You can capture these people and encourage repeat business by offering them future-use coupons.

-4. Get their contact info
+4. Get customers’ contact info.

-5. Offer some freebies
+5. Offer some freebies.

-The key to driving repeat business is to stay on the top of your customers’ minds.
+The key to driving repeat business is to stay on top of your customers’ minds.
 Once they leave your store, you have to make them remember you.
 This is why companies invest so much in free promotional materials.